google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ### Problems

-The following table describes common paint and composite problems:
+The following table describes some common paint and composite problems and potential solutions:

 <table class="table-3">
   <thead>